If you are not making money while sleeping then you will end up working till you die.

 That means 10 lakh tax.

-But in case, you incurred any losses in past year, you can offset that with the profits of current year.
+But in case, you incur any losses in past year, you can offset that with the profits of the current year.

 Also, you can defer the tax payments to next year by investing your profits back into your business.

 In many ways, it’s in the hands of a businessman to optimise the income taxes, while salaries person have a limited option to save tax capped by the limits decided by the government.

 5. Business Service Income – Under the presumptive scheme, 50% of income is taxable.